sasidharchalla/mediawiki/README.md

 After pushing image to dockerhub, image can be used in helm-charts.

 ### Building infrastructure using terraform
-Before deploying the application you need to set the AWS credentials in terraform/vars/mediawiki.tfvars file. or you can export AWS credentials  using below command
+Before deploying the application you need to login by az client
 ```
-export AWS_ACCESS_KEY_ID="<your-access-key>"
-export AWS_SECRET_ACCESS_KEY="<your-secret-key"
+az login
 ```
 After placing/exporting the credentails, execute the below commands seqentially:
 (For Dev environment)